What is our purpose?

 Don Marshall retired from BYU in the spring of 2000.
 In his wake, Travis Anderson, a professor in the Philosophy Department with expertise in film history and theory, took the IC helm.
 During his tenure IC entered the electronic age, sending out flyers by email and making posters and calendars digitally.
 Some of the most popular features during Travis’ era came from Islamic countries, particularly Iran, where contemporary Muslim film makers were producing record numbers of critically acclaimed films.

 Travis continued to frequent film libraries and travel the world in search of the best that foreign film had to offer–current releases and old classics.
 After six years of guiding IC, maintaining the artistic quality that has become a trademark of IC, Travis stepped down.
 Since 2006 co-directors manage IC, serving in that capacity for three years each.
-Dennis Packard, Scott Miller, Greg Stallings, Dennis Perry, Steve Riep, Dennis Cutchins have each contributed their expertise to IC.
-Today Matt Ancell and Daryl Lee direct the program.
+Dennis Packard, Scott Miller, Greg Stallings, Dennis Perry, Steve Riep, Dennis Cutchins, Matt Ancell have each contributed their expertise to IC.
+Today Daryl Lee and Chip Oscarson direct the program.

 IC offers an average of 82 films every year and about 164 screenings each semester.

 Come to International Cinema and discover film as art, experience new cultures and expand your horizons!